dl-proj/AnomalyDetector/README.md

 ## Overview

-This project is to detect the anomaly action in the recorded video using CNN and GAN.
+This project is to detect the anomaly parts in the medical images using CNN and GAN.
-The deep learning model is trained with normal and abnormal videos for the first time.
+The deep learning model is trained with normal and abnormal CT scan images for the first time.
 Then the fpr and tpr values according to all the threshold values are obtained while running projects with normal(positive) and abnormal (negative) then the ROC curve is plotted.
 Then the optimum threshold value can be obtained.